-6 E.g. the traditional white, Caucasian upper-middle-class male.
+6 E.g., the traditional white, Caucasian upper-middle-class male.

-- 1.3.
-The Data Protection Officer will provide support and guidance on data protection issues; - 1.4.
-Data and Biospecimen Access Committees will advise on sharing or providing access to data, as well as Intellectual Property issues; - 1.5.
-Technology transfer offices provide guidance regarding intellectual property and related issues; - 1.6.
-If such bodies are not available at the researcher's home institution the UN Ethics office or national ethics office may be contacted for further support (The United Nations, 2020). - 2.
+- 1.5.
+Technology transfer offices provide guidance regarding intellectual property and related issues - 1.6.If such bodies are not available at the researcher's home institution the UN Ethics office or national ethics office may be contacted for further support (The United Nations, 2020). - 2.
 For professionals affiliated to a professional body, the latter will provide guidance on ethical research activities. - 3.
-For medical or other clinical staff, the institution (such as a hospital) will provide research integrity support, including ethical approvals required and ad hoc mechanisms to support emergency research efforts; or the appropriate governing body (e.g. the National Health Service [NHS] in the UK) will provide training and support both ongoing and in exceptional circumstances. - 4.
+For medical or other clinical staff, the institution (such as a hospital) will provide research integrity support, including ethical approvals required and ad hoc mechanisms to support emergency research efforts; or the appropriate governing body (e.g., the National Health Service [NHS] in the UK) will provide training and support both ongoing and in exceptional circumstances. - 4.
 Hospitals, much like academic institutions, are often staffed by a Data Protection Officer, personnel specialised in research ethics including REBs, and administrators responsible for authorising the sharing of health data.